Sponsorship at TU Darmstadt

 Due to the abundance of different wishes that sponsors and recipients have, the relationship structures that have evolved and the different cultures, there is no “ready-made” agreement.
 Attached you can find a checklist with suggestions to help you draft the right sponsorship agreement for you:

-- the sponsorship objectives and activities of the sponsor and of the party receiving the funds, as well as
+- definition of the sponsorship objectives and activities of the sponsor

 Services in return are, for example, the printing of the logo and name of the sponsor on programmes and posters, references in public, title sponsorship, patronage, providing your own logo and name for use, references on business stationery.